elastic/testing-genai-applications/08-eval-platform/README.md

     rect rgb(191, 223, 255)
-        Note over Job: Technically, this function is "log_evaluations" Job ->> Client: Annotate trace with missing QA and Hallucination evals end
+        Note over Job: Technically, this function is "log_evaluations" Job ->> Client: Annotate span with missing QA and Hallucination evals end
 ```

 ## Ensure you are using Phoenix